-In addition to the written tutorials in the WordPress installation training module, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the written step-by-step tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.

-- 1.3 Fast WordPress Installation Method #2 – How To Install WordPress In cPanel Using Scriptaculous
+- Fast WordPress Installation Method #2 – Install WordPress In cPanel Using Scriptaculous

 How To Install WordPress Using cPanel